About credit scores

 If this has happened, contact us here.
 Bear in mind sometimes the companies who provide data make mistakes too, so you may need to contact them directly to get the information corrected.

 Our website has a handy tool that allows you to apply to have any incorrect data corrected with illion.
+You can do this while viewing your credit report after logging into your Credit Simple account.
+Just click on the relevant item and then click ‘Request correction’

 We do support all mainstream browser types (Chrome, Firefox, Safari, IE), however, we’re currently only supporting the more current versions.